Heroin: History

 In the US, the Harrison Narcotics Tax Act was passed in 1914 to control the sale and distribution of diacetylmorphine and other opioids, which allowed the drug to be prescribed and sold for medical purposes.
 In 1924, the United States Congress banned its sale, importation, or manufacture.
 It is now a Schedule I substance, which makes it illegal for non-medical use in signatory nations of the Single Convention on Narcotic Drugs treaty, including the United States.

 The Health Committee of the League of Nations banned diacetylmorphine in 1925, although it took more than three years for this to be implemented.
 In the meantime, the first designer drugs, viz.
 3,6 diesters and 6 monoesters of morphine and acetylated analogues of closely related drugs like hydromorphone and dihydromorphine, were produced in massive quantities to fill the worldwide demand for diacetylmorphine—this continued until 1930 when the Committee banned diacetylmorphine analogues with no therapeutic advantage over drugs already in use, the first major legislation of this type.

 Bayer lost some of its trademark rights to heroin (as well as aspirin) under the 1919 Treaty of Versailles following the German defeat in World War I.

-Use of heroin by jazz musicians in particular was prevalent in the mid-twentieth century, including Billie Holiday, saxophonists Charlie Parker and Art Pepper, trumpeter and vocalist Chet Baker, guitarist Joe Pass and piano player/singer Ray Charles; a "staggering number of jazz musicians were addicts".
+Use of heroin by jazz musicians in particular was prevalent in the mid-twentieth century, including Billie Holiday, saxophonists Charlie Parker, John Coltrane and Art Pepper, trumpeter and vocalist Chet Baker, guitarist Joe Pass and piano player/singer Ray Charles; a "staggering number of jazz musicians were addicts".
 It was also a problem with many rock musicians, particularly from the late 1960s through the 1990s.
 Pete Doherty is also a self-confessed user of heroin.
 Nirvana lead singer Kurt Cobain's heroin addiction was well documented.
 Pantera frontman Phil Anselmo turned to heroin while touring during the 1990s to cope with his back pain.
+Lou Reed's heroin addiction is well known and evident by the many references to the drug in his songs.
 James Taylor, Taylor Hawkins, Jimmy Page, John Lennon, Eric Clapton, Johnny Winter, Keith Richards, Shaun Ryder, Shane MacGowan and Janis Joplin also used heroin.
 Many musicians have made songs referencing their heroin usage.

 Society and culture

 Names

 Diamorphine is the international nonproprietary name and the British Approved Name.
 Other synonyms for heroin include: diacetylmorphine, and morphine diacetate.
-Heroin is also known by many street names including Big H, Black Tar, Chiva, Hell Dust, Horse, Negra, Smack, Thunder, dope, H, smack, junk, skag, brown, and unga, among others.
+Heroin is also known by many street names including Big H, Black Tar, Chiva, Hell Dust, Horse, Negra, Smack, Thunder, dope, H, smack, junk, skag, brown, and unga among others.

+Whoonga (or wonga), nyaope and sugars are South African street names for heroin.